 For instance, parents often think a discussion about "stranger danger" is sufficient to protect kids from sexual abuse, but 85 to 90 percent of sexual abuse is perpetuated by someone the child knows and trusts – a parent, step-parent, coach, teacher, older cousin or sibling, religious leader, or babysitter (according to Peter A. Levine and Maggie Klein, authors of Trauma Proofing your Kids: A Parent’s Guide for Instilling Confidence, Joy and Resilience).
 A 2011 report found that 34 percent of child sexual abuse offenders are family members of the child (A Reasoned Approach: Reshaping Sex Offender Policy to Prevent Child Sexual Abuse).

-We tend to assume children are safe as long as we don't leave them unsupervised with adults we don't know well, but a 2000 report by the Criminal Justice Source Statistics found that the average age of most sex offenders is 14, so risk exists any time children are left without supervision with another child or a somewhat older child.
+We tend to assume children are safe as long as we don't leave them unsupervised with adults we don't know well, but a 2000 report by the Criminal Justice Source Statistics found that the average age of most sex offenders is 14, so risk exists any time children

 That may seem extreme, but in fact, sexual abuse is a risk for every child.
 Many researchers estimate that one out of four girls and one out of six boys will encounter unwanted sexual touching of some sort before age 18.